 Periodically, students may need to withdraw from the University for non-academic reasons.
 Non-academic reasons for withdrawal from the University may include medical, psychological and/or other personal reasons such as extended illness in the immediate family, deaths of significant others, legal requirements to appear in court for an extended period of time, and others.

 Upon receiving the required letter and documentation a review and evaluation will occur.
-As appropriate the Interim Dean of Students will consult the originator of the documentation, staff in the Radford University Student Health Center, Student Counseling Services, or others as necessary or appropriate.
+As appropriate the Dean of Students/Associate Dean of Students will consult the originator of the documentation, medical withdrawal review committee, or others as necessary or appropriate.
 By submission for review the student is granting permission for all information related to the request for withdrawal to be reviewed by the staff outlined above for a decision to be made or an appeal to be decided.

-After an evaluation of the student's request has occurred the Interim Dean of Students/Associate Dean of Students and/or Medical Withdrawal Review Committee will determine whether the student should be provided an exception to the University's withdrawal policies.
+After an evaluation of the student's request has occurred the Dean of Students/Associate Dean of Students and/or Medical Withdrawal Review Committee will determine whether the student should be provided an exception to the University's withdrawal policies.
 Should an exception be granted, the corresponding grades of "W" will be recorded on the student's transcript and pro-rated refunds of tuition and fees may be made if applicable.

 When a student withdraws from the University for non-academic reasons, typically grades of "W" will be recorded for all classes attempted during that semester.
 Only in rare cases or under special circumstances will a students be allowed a mixture of grades, "W's" or Incompletes.